Mental Health Awareness

 Institutional Effectiveness and Social Responsibility

-From June 2009 to May 2012, worked as a member of the UMC’s Call to Action Steering Team, a group created to identify areas of possible adaptation within the global denomination and to help the denomination focus its efforts around global health, ministry with the poor, growing congregations, and developing leaders.
+From June 2009 to May 2012, worked as a member of the UMC’s Call to Action Steering Team, a group created to identify areas of possible adaptation within the global organization and to help the denomination focus its efforts around global health, work with the poor, local growth, and developing leaders.

-Each iteration of the Call to Action Steering Team dissected statistical reports from organizations outside of the denomination and discussed possible denominational reforms.
-As noted in the final Call to Action report, which was signed by Ben and the rest of the Steering Team, the CTA Steering Team advised the denomination to:
+Each iteration of the Call to Action Steering Team dissected statistical reports from organizations outside of the denomination and discussed possible reforms.
+As noted in the final Call to Action report, the CTA Steering Team advised the following:

-- For a minimum of 10 years, starting January 2011, use the drivers of Vital Congregations as initial areas of attention for sustained and intense concentration on building effective practices in local congregations.
+- For a minimum of 10 years, starting January 2011, use the drivers of vitality as initial areas of attention for sustained and intense concentration on building effective practices.

-- Dramatically reform the clergy leadership development, deployment, evaluation, and accountability systems.
+- Dramatically reform leadership development, deployment, evaluation, and accountability systems.

-- Collect, report and review, and act on statistical information that measures progress in key performance areas in uniform and consistent ways across all churches and annual conferences, to learn and adjust our approaches to leadership, policies, and the use of human and financial resources.
+- Collect, report and review, and act on statistical information that measures progress in key performance areas in uniform and consistent ways across all local groups and annual conferences, to learn and adjust our approaches to leadership, policies, and the use of human and financial resources.

-- Consolidate program and administrative agencies, align their work and resources with the priorities of the Church and the decade-long commitment to build vital congregations, and reconstitute them with much smaller competency-based boards of directors in order to overcome current lack of alignment, diffused and redundant activity, and high expense due to independent structures.
+- Consolidate program and administrative agencies, align their work and resources with global priorities and the decade-long commitment to build vitality, and reconstitute them with much smaller competency-based boards of directors in order to overcome current lack of alignment, diffused and redundant activity, and high expense due to independent structures.

 Presented the final Call to Action recommendations to the attendees and delegates of the 2012 General Conference in Tampa, Florida in May 2012.